Anant23452/Expense-tracker/README.md

 All data stays in the browser through `localStorage`, so the app works without a backend, account, database, or external API.

-## The Idea

-### The problem

-Expense notes often end up scattered across memory, messages, or unfinished spreadsheets.
-Even when transactions are recorded, it can still be difficult to answer simple questions: *What did I spend the most on?
-How much did I spend this month?
-Which category is growing?*

-### The solution

-This project pairs quick expense entry with a clean analysis layer.
-It keeps the interaction simple while deriving summaries, category totals, percentages, visual spending bars, filters, search results, and sorting from one reliable source of truth.

-## Features

-### Expense management

-- Create expenses with a title, amount, category, and date.
-- Edit saved expenses when details change.
-- Delete transactions only after confirming the action in a modal.
-- Keep records after refreshing or reopening the browser with `localStorage`.

-### Find what matters

-- Search expenses by title or category.
-- Filter transactions by category.
-- Narrow the view to a selected month.
-- Sort by newest, oldest, highest amount, or lowest amount.
-- Receive clear empty states when there are no matching expenses.

-### See the story behind the list

-- View summary cards for total transactions, total spending, and average expense.
-- Compare category totals at a glance.
-- See each category's share of spending as a percentage.
-- Use visual category bars to spot the largest spending areas quickly.

 ## Screenshots